Open-Cascade-SAS/OCCT/dox/dev_guides/cdl/cdl.md

 To save data in a file,  you need to define persistent classes.
 Then, you group these classes in a  schema, which provides the necessary read/write tools.

-		@image html /dev_guides/cdl/images/cdl_image003.jpg
+    @image html /dev_guides/cdl/images/cdl_image003.png
-    @image latex /dev_guides/cdl/images/cdl_image003.jpg
+    @image latex /dev_guides/cdl/images/cdl_image003.png

 Figure 1.
 Building  an Open CASCADE Technology application
 @section occt_1819379591_986437237 2.
 Introduction to  CDL
-@subsection occt_1819379591_98643723721  Purposes of the Language You can use CDL to **define  data **in the Open CASCADE Technology environment.
+@subsection occt_1819379591_98643723721  Purposes of the Language You can use CDL to **define** **data** in the Open CASCADE Technology environment.
 CDL allows you to define  various kinds of data types supporting the application architecture and  development methodology, which you envision.
 CDL is neither an analysis  formalism (e.g. Booch methodology) nor a data manipulation language (e.g. C++).

-You use CDL in the **design  phase **of a development process to define a set of software components which  best model the concepts stated in the application specification.
+You use CDL in the **design** **phase** of a development process to define a set of software components which  best model the concepts stated in the application specification.

-		@image html /dev_guides/cdl/images/cdl_image004.jpg
+    @image html /dev_guides/cdl/images/cdl_image004.png
-    @image latex /dev_guides/cdl/images/cdl_image004.jpg
+    @image latex /dev_guides/cdl/images/cdl_image004.png

 Figure 2.
 The Development Process